ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 TODO: It seems like I have a lot of Pycon presentation material that can go here.

-Data classes were introduced in Python 3.7 to provide a structured, concise way to define data-holding objects.
+Data classes were introduced in Python 3.7 to provide a structured, concise way to define data-holding types.
 They streamline the process of creating types by generating essential methods automatically.

 ```python